Easy recipes to use up strawberries

-Or turn your drink into a sorbet; the same ingredients, with some added icing sugar, and an ice-cream machine (you can use the freezer method if you don’t have a machine) will give you a delicious sorbet dessert.
+You could also turn your drink into a sorbet; the same ingredients from the mocktail recipe, with some added icing sugar, and an ice-cream machine (you can use the freezer method if you don’t have a machine) will give you a delicious sorbet dessert.

 If it’s cake you’re looking for, you can’t go wrong with this strawberry and vanilla cream cake by Emily at A Mummy Too.
 A fresh strawberry take on the classic victoria sponge, Emily says it’s so easy a preschooler could make it!

 Or if you want a cake that’s a bit more out there – but still equally as easy – try this Strawberry and Elderflower Eton Mess cake from Jenny Paulin.
 I know my kids would LOVE decorating this one!